-AGENDA ITEM ABSTRACT MEETING DATE: February 23, 2010
+AGENDA ITEM ABSTRACT MEETING DATE: March 16, 2010

-TITLE: Request for Board Approval - Banking Services Contract
+TITLE: Request for Board Approval of a Banking Services Contract

-DEPARTMENT: Management Services PUBLIC HEARING: YES NO x ATTACHMENTS: A. Banking RFP Reviewed by Board on FOR INFORMATION CONTACT: L. Bingham Roenigk, Management Services November 17, 2009 L. Bingham Roenigk, Wanagement Services B. Resolution C. Agreements with Harrington BankD.
-Agreements with BB&T
+DEPARTMENT: Management Services PUBLIC HEARING: YES NO x ATTACHMENTS: A. Banking RFP Reviewed by Board on November 17, 2009 B. Resolution C. Agreements with Harrington Bank D. Agreements with BB&T E. Matrix for RFP - BB&T and Harrington Bank comparison FOR INFORMATION CONTACT: Nancy Emslie, Accounting Officer 918-7306

 PURPOSE: At the board meeting of February 16, 2010, the Board requested to delay the presentation on the banking services contract recommendation until February 23rd.
 In addition, staff was requested to attach the banking RFP that the Board reviewed at the November 17, 2009 Board meeting.
+The February 23rd presentation was delayed until March 16, 2010.
 The purpose of this agenda item is to approve a bank as the official depository for the Town and to authorize the Town Manager to execute all related contracts regarding banking services desired by the Town.
 Town staff, as a result of the reviewing bid responses, recommends Harrington Bank.